 EssayEdge (samples to start you thinking)

 The Free Application for Federal Student Aid (FAFSA) is the federal application for financial aid.
 It is also used to apply for aid from other sources, such as from the state or school you will be attending.
 The FAFSA is required for most college aid applications.
-It is available starting October 1st each year.
+It is available starting December 2023.

 Remember to apply early before funds run out!
 Check the resource links below to view additional resources for filling out your FAFSA.